Site logo, www.grelf.net

 Exposing to avoid saturation

-The red figures at the ends of each diagonal are the brightest star magnitude that will photograph without saturating on that line, for my 254mm Newtonian with the camera at prime focus and no filters, based on the experiments described above.
+The red figures at the ends of each diagonal are the brightest star magnitude that will photograph without saturating on that line, for my 254mm aperture f/4.8 Newtonian with a Canon EOS 5D MkII camera at prime focus and no filters, based on the experiments described above.
+The gap between the red lines is 2 photographic stops, or 1.6 magnitudes.
 To estimate how this will be different for other apertures remember that light gathering capability is proportional to the area of the aperture, not the normally quoted diameter.
 When using filters (and other glass such as Cassegrain corrector plates) it is necessary to do comparison shots, rather like my tables of photos above, to determine how the filter affects brightness and exposure.

 When taking photos with the aim of measuring magnitudes (eg, of variable stars) it is important to expose so that the star to be measured and all comparison stars to be used are not saturated.